"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 A litigant's capacity to conduct proceedings was to be judged on the basis of the claim which she actually had, not on the basis of the claim as formulated by her lawyers.
 CPR Pt 21 invalidated a consent judgment involving a protected party where it had been reached without the appointment of a litigation friend and court approval, even where the individual's lack of capacity had been unknown at the time of the compromise.

-“There was much more to the defendant’s arguments than this, and they were made with conspicuous learning and skill.
-It was certainly not counsel’s fault that we rejected them.” - Baroness Hale, after summarizing his arguments, in the Peter Taylor Memorial Lecture 2014 to the Professional Negligence Bar Association.
+"There was much more to the defendant's arguments than this, and they were made with conspicuous learning and skill.
+It was certainly not counsel's fault that we rejected them." - Baroness Hale, after summarizing James' arguments before the Supreme Court, in the Peter Taylor Memorial Lecture 2014 to the Professional Negligence Bar Association.

 SAMPLE CURRENT CASES